9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 Wait, didn’t you say there wasn’t a bad time to visit Marbella?

-Well, if you don’t like quiet, I’d avoid January and February—many businesses, including restaurants, hotels, and shops, close during this period.
+Well, if you don’t like a quiet atmosphere, I’d avoid January and February—many businesses, including restaurants, hotels, and shops, close during this period.
+It doesn’t mean everything is closed, but your options are reduced.

 Accessibility